willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

 2. On the **Options for model creation** page, select the **Prebuilt models** tab.

 ![Screenshot showing the Prebuilt models section on the Options for model creation page.](../media/content-understanding/build-a-prebuilt-model-section.png)
+<!---
 3. Choose from the following prebuilt models:
-<!---

 ![Screenshot of the Use a prebuilt model section on the Set up a prebuilt model page.](../media/content-understanding/use-a-trained-model-section-2.png)
---->

 - Contract processing
 - Invoice processing
 - Receipt processing
 - Sensitive information processing
 - Simple document processing
+--->

-Select one of the following tabs to continue with the prebuilt model you want to use.
+3. Select one of the following tabs to continue with the prebuilt model you want to use.

 # [Contract processing](#tab/contract-processing)

-1. Select **Contract processing**.
+1. Select **Contract processing model**.

 2. On the **Contract processing: Details** page, you'll find more information about the model.
 If you want to proceed with using the model, select **Next**.